(The UNITED STATES, 1865-1900 – continued)

-In 1874, barbed war had been invented, and it was being strung to fence out herds from lands that had been settled.
+In 1874, barbed wire had been invented, and it was being strung to fence out herds from lands that had been settled.
 The free range of the prairie was becoming private pasture for herdsmen.
 Cowboys were becoming settled ranchers.
 Fence-cutting wars had begun between cattlemen and sheepmen, between ranchers and cattle thieves, between Indians and cowboys, with farmers against them all.
 Cowboys were beginning to feel fenced in.

 In August 1873, farmers were plagued by drought and grasshoppers.
 Some farmers were in debt to banks and were forced to sell their land.
 In September a great brokerage firm, Jay Cooke and Company, failed, and panic followed, taking the nation into a depression – caused also, it is said, by over-production and over-speculation.
 A worldwide economic depression had begun that was most severe in Britain and the US.

 It was the second four-years of Grant's do-nothing presidency, and Congress did little to help recovery, but in five years the depression worked itself out.
-Meanwhile, manufacturing had been changing, using steam power instead of water power alongside rivers, and located in cities such as Fall River, Bridgeport, Paterson, Scranton, Troy, Schenectady, Youngstown and Akron.
+Meanwhile, manufacturing had been changing, using steam power instead of water power alongside rivers, and located in cities such as Fall River, Bridgeport, Paterson, Scranton, Troy, Schenectady, Youngstown, and Akron.
 Oil had been discovered in Pennsylvania in 1859 and it was now being used on a small scale as a lubricant and on a larger scale as a cure-all, to be applied on one's skin or taken internally, and it was being refined, producing kerosene for illumination, replacing whale oil and candles.

 The light bulb had been invented in 1875 and patented by two Canadians, Henry Woodward and Matthew Evans, and their patent was picked up by Thomas Edison who had the financial backing to advance electric lighting.
 A park was lighted in Cleveland, and in 1881 in New York City a street called Broadway was illuminated.

 In the 1880s the American frontier was vanishing, with people moving into Montana, the Dakotas and with people crossing the plains no longer afraid of Indians.
 Within reach of most farmers was a small town connected to a railroad, where the farmer could haul his crop for shipment and make purchases at a general store and get his hair cut at a barber shop.
-The town might have two or three Protestant churches, and also a hotel, and if the temperance movement had not reach the town the hotel might have a bar.
+The town might have two or three Protestant churches, and also a hotel, and if the temperance movement had not reached the town the hotel might have a bar.
 And if the town was of fair size and with families of German immigrants there might be an amateur string orchestra or brass band.

 Hay and feed for horses remained a big part of the economy, and there was blacksmithing, saddle-making, harness-making and the construction of horse-drawn wagons, carriages, buggies and sleighs.
 The manufacture of ready-made clothing was booming, as was the lumber business.
 There were breweries in St. Louis and Milwaukee, and a watch industry in Elgin, Illinois.
 New York was the most populous city in the US, and Chicago second.
 In Chicago, farm machinery and railroad equipment was being manufactured.
 The US began producing steel ships with which to strengthen its navy.
 In Chicago and Pittsburgh steel production was booming – with perhaps 200 deaths a year in a single steel plant.
 In the 1880s, those working in cities rose from 40 to 45 percent of the nation's workforce.
 The South in the 1880s was abandoning its dependence on cotton and beginning to diversify, including the growing of fruits and vegetables.
 The South was developing its timber industry.
 Coal and iron deposits in the southern Appalachian mountains gave rise to steel production in the city of Birmingham, Alabama.